cloudaloe/data-obtainer/README.md

 ## Usage

 Each run of this program captures and appends the current state for all databases defined to it at databases/databases.cfg.
 The data accumulates in a simple CSV file, named data.csv.
-Information is time-stamped as UTC time.
+Information is time-stamped with the local time.
 It's OK to delete this file for cleaning up or starting a fresh accumulation.
 If using Excel to view its content, make sure to only view a copy, as opening the original in Excel would block accumulation of more data.

 To run this program, CD to the directory containing this project's jar, and run the following command (In case you've downloaded a differently named MySQL Connector/J driver, make sure to substitute its name in this command first)